Thurloo Downs

-Thurloo Downs Station most commonly known as Thurloo Downs is a pastoral lease that has operated as both a sheep station and a cattle station in outback New South Wales.
+Thurloo Downs Station, most commonly known as Thurloo Downs, is a pastoral lease that has operated as both a sheep station and a cattle station in outback New South Wales.
 It is located approximately 175 km north of White Cliffs and 255 km north west of Bourke on the Berawinnia Creek close to the Queensland border.

-The property is about two thirds lightly timbered open country with the remainder made up of sandhills and stony ridges.
+Established in 1883, the property today includes former stations Margalah, Caloola, Delalah Downs, and Yarralee.
+Since being purchased by the New South Wales Government in 2023, it has been undergoing conversion into a national park.

 History

-Established prior to 1883 in that year it was owned by Messrs Rowan and Mactier.
+Established prior to 1883, in that year it was owned by Messrs Rowan and Mactier.

 The property was inspected in 1896, when John Samuel Barrow was manager, and occupied an area of 200800 acre and was fully enclosed with eight tanks, one dam and one well.

 John Augustus Ibbott acquired the property in 1903 and settled there with his family of five sons and two daughters.

-Sidney Kidman acquired the property in 1918 along with Urisino and Elsinora from Goldsbrough, Mort and Co.
+Sidney Kidman acquired the property in 1918, along with Urisino and Elsinora, from Goldsbrough Mort & Co.